How to get rid of dry skin

 We’ve all suffered from dry skin at some point in one way or another.
 While it’s usually harmless, it can be uncomfortable and affect your self-confidence.
 Read about the YouGov poll that we conducted to investigate the state of people’s skin across the UK here.

 What causes dry skin?

-Here are a few of the possible factors in your environment which could be affecting the dryness of your skin:
+Here are five possible factors in your environment which could be affecting the dryness of your skin:

 If you live or work in a harsh climate or regularly experience severe weather conditions, this can affect how your skin responds to your environment.
 Particularly in winter, when most areas experience lower temperatures and humidity levels, skin can dry out quite quickly.

-For similar reasons to the heat exposure, taking long hot baths or showers can (ironically) also cause your skin to dry out.
+Taking long hot baths or showers can also cause your skin to dry out.
 If you are a frequent swimmer in chlorinated pools, this can also affect your skin’s moisture levels.

 Depending on which products you use in the bath or shower, you may be actively removing moisture from your skin!
 Most products are designed to remove oil from the skin, but in doing so they strip away the moisture we desperately want to keep!

 5. Other skin conditions